helium/HIP/0000-oui-additional-addresses.md

 - Why should we _not_ do this?
 - What problems could occur if we do this?
 -->

 ## Rationale and Alternatives

-Accepatable alternatives could include:
+Accepatable alternatives could include:<br />
 1. Lower the costing of the offering to purchase a 8 block from $800 to $80.
 2. Allow the sale of singular addresse space at around $10 per address.
-3. rent device space per year at a much reduced price of around $5 per address, knowing the space is getting used and paid for yearly.
+3. rent device space per year at a much reduced price of around $5 per address,<br />
+   knowing the space is getting used and paid for yearly.

 <!--